UKCloud/documentation/articles/vmware/vmw-sco-journaling-protection.md

 The self-service portal provides live real time reporting of your solution and the current level of protection being provided to your vApp.

 The self-service portal will also provide customers with alerts should the target RPO of their VPG exceed the threshold, or the associated journal size grows beyond the expected size.
-In both these scenarios, UKCloud will also receive a platform monitoring alert and investigate the cause.
+In both these scenarios, UKCloud will also receive a platform monitoring alert and will perform further investigations if this frequently alerts.

 Additionally, the self-service portal provides visibility of an activity log of the actions against a particular VM and a list of any errors captured on the platform.